 So you have a rough idea of what you’ll plant, how much, and where your garden will go.
 Now you put it down on paper.
 (Graph paper works really well)

 Part of the reason why I like square foot gardening is that it makes this process a lot easier.
 If you know how many plants of each type that you want to grow, you can determine how many squares you will need based upon their spacing.

-I’ve found this guide from My Square Foot Garden to be very handy: Plant Spacing
+I’ve found this guide from Simply Smart Gardening to be very handy: Square Food Garden Spacing

 I also recommend getting a copy of All New Square Foot Gardening by Mel Bartholomew.